How Stress Could be Causing Your Acne Breakouts

 Spend some time in nature

-Studies have shown that just looking at nature can help to reduce cortisol levels.
+Studies have shown that being in nature can help to reduce cortisol levels.
 So if you can take 10 minutes to look at some green spaces (like trees), or have a moment of mindfulness and just listen to the birds, or how the trees move in the wind – it might just help you feel a little calmer.
-If you can’t get outside, I like to listen to soundscapes of flowing water.
+If you can’t get outside, I like to listen to soundscapes of nature sounds.

 Prioritise Sleep